supergonzo812/Financify/README.md

 # Walkthrough
 We created a quick walkthrough of how to use the app to take the guess work out.
 It's really fast and really simple.
+First click on the top left button to "Create a new user".
+Afterwards click on "add" button on the top right to create a new budget.
+After it appears, tap on it.
+You'll be greeted with a sharing screen, if you don't wish to share just close out of it.
+Then you can press on the "add" button on the top right to create a new item.
+That's it.
 <img style="float: right;" width="300" height="600" src="ReadMeAssets/WalkthroughDemo.gif">

 # Features